 }

-variable.
-The data has three fields; their names and types are added to the ColumnInfoByIndex
+Add the field's names and types to the ColumnInfoByIndex

 private void FillDataInfo()